-Now, before you start sending me hate mail, the truth is that there is no agreement on any of these behaviors that the mental health people slap labels on and call diseases.
-In the vast majority of the people “diagnosed” (and I use that term very loosely) with a “mental illness,” there is no medical basis for such a claim.
-Why am I making an issue of this?
-This is important because words can steal hope.
-Words that condemn a person to a lifetime of being “in recovery” or “co-dependent” or “bi-polar” lead us to believe that we are a victim of a cruel twist of fate, or worse yet a cruel God who would afflict us with something that we cannot unload.
+The reality is that there is no agreement on any of the behaviors that mental health people label as diseases.
+In the vast majority of the people “diagnosed” (and I use that term very loosely) with a mental illness, there is no medical basis for such a claim.
+This is important to understand because words can steal hope and condemn a person to a lifetime of being “in recovery” or “co-dependent” or “bi-polar.”
+These words can lead a person that they are a victim of a cruel twist of fate, or worse yet a cruel God who would afflict them with something they cannot unload.

-Words matter because they either give or steal away our God-given hope in daily life.
-Jesus Christ came to set the captives free from the bondage sin has on our hearts and lives.
+Words can also give us hope.
+The Bible says Jesus Christ came to set the captives free from the bondage sin has on our hearts and lives.
 He died for the drunkard, the liar, the thief, the homosexual, the prostitute, the debtor, the rebellious, the angry, the doubter, the over eater, the under eater, the anxious at heart and the fearful to only list a few.
 There is hope in Christ for a changed life when the sinful things we struggle with (which is everything on the above list) is called sin, accepted as sin, and dealt with as sin at the heart level.

 Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.
 1 Corinthians 6:9-11 (NASB)